-If you have questions about how to pursue compensation or your legal options following a car accident on Long Island or in the New York City metropolitan area, our passionate advocates are here to help.
+If you have questions about how to recover compensation or about your legal options following a car accident on Long Island or in the New York City metropolitan area, our passionate advocates are here to help.
 We will speak with you about your case for free.
-When you choose us as your injury lawyers, we evaluate the strength of your case, determine how we think you should approach compensation, and represent you throughout the process.
+When you choose us as your representation, we evaluate the strength of your case, determine how we think you should approach compensation, and support you throughout the process.

 - Update you about your case regularly

-- Help identify the at-fault party and applicable insurance policies
+- Identify the at-fault party and applicable insurance policies

-- Manage all communication about your case for you
+- Manage all communication regarding your case for you

 - Gather evidence to prove negligence, liability, and losses

-- Determine fair value for your case before we consider settlement offers
+- Determine the value for your case before we consider settlement offers

 Once you retain Friedman & Simon, L.L.P. to fight for your rights, you pay nothing upfront and no attorney’s fees unless we secure a payout.